-The feeling of anxiety is not uncommon in the canine world.
+Anxiety in dogs is not uncommon.
 Dogs suffer from anxiety caused by different things - loud noise, strangers, children, being alone...
 This page focuses on two common types of dog anxiety - noise anxiety and social anxiety.
 It looks at the causes and treatments for each type of anxiety.
-Natural remedies such as herbs and homeopathy can be used to safely and effectively calm down a dog with anxiety.

 Occasional stress and anxiety in dogs is common and normal - all dogs feel stressed out, anxious, depressed, or nervous from time to time.
 However, it is a different story if your dog suffers from chronic stress and anxiety.
 You need to find out if "anxiety" itself is the problem, or if it is as a result of some other deeper underlying physical problem within your dog.